LukeOfEarth/kjd-api/README.md

 # kjd-api

-Run with "npm run dev" or "yarn dev
+Run with "npm run dev" or "yarn dev"